What Does Milky Oil Look Like

 Conclusion

 Milky oil is a condition that can occur when your engine’s oil becomes contaminated with water.
-The water can come from condensation or from external sources like rain or a car wash.
+The water can come from condensation or external sources like rain or a car wash.
 When this happens, it will cause the oil to turn a milky white color and will cause your engine to run less efficiently.

 If left unchecked, it can eventually lead to engine damage.
 To avoid this, make sure to check your oil level regularly and top it off if needed.
 You should also have your mechanic check for any leaks and repair them as soon as possible.